The other day

 Following the roll call, in a moment of inspiration and vulnerability, I spoke the students and implored them to not be defined by how they are sorted in school.

-Our education system is obsessed with sorting students.
+system is obsessed with sorting students.
 Academic ability, athletic ability, gender, creative ability, age, “diagnosis” – we have found any and all ways to sort students.
 In most cases, I understand why we do it and understand the systemic forces that drive the sorting.
 I don’t necessarily agree with it.

 Ken Robinson has eloquently and convincingly has made the case for changing our educational paradigm.